Nivash676/AI-AGENT/README.md

 │   └── vector_store.py  # FAISS indexing & embedding logic
 ├── .env                 # API keys (GROQ, OpenWeather) └── README.md            # Project documentation

+▶️ Running the Application

+Start the FastAPI server using the following command:
+          python -m app.main

+The API will be available at http://127.0.0.1:8000.
+You can access the interactive Swagger documentation at /docs